memfault/interrupt/_drafts/fwup-signing.md

 ### Verifying signatures in our Loader

-Now that our firmware builds are signed, lets verify those signatures in our Loader!
+Now that our firmware builds are signed, let's verify those signatures in our Loader!

 Remember that the process takes two steps: